-If it's a big city full of history and culture that you want, then you are probably wanting to visit Moscow and/or St. Petersburg.
-The two most densely populated cities in Russia both offer two completely different experiences to anyone who visits.
+If it's a big city full of history and culture that you want, then you should consider visiting Moscow and St. Petersburg.
 Whilst Moscow is the contemporary hub of the country, and the economic and political centre, it does offer many historical and cultural opportunities too.
 But if it's imperial and majestic history that you want from your time in Russia, then St. Petersburg will be the city for you.
-A culture lover's paradise; around every corner there is some form of history to be discovered, either from the more recent Soviet period, or from Imperial Russia and the founding of the city.
-With a whole host of museums, including the Hermitage, palaces and parks, there is so much to find out about this mysterious city.
+However, it shouldn't be thought that there are only two destinations in Russia, Moscow and St. Petersburg, because these two cities barely even touch on revealing the delights of Russia.

 Moving away from cities, if incredible landscapes are what you want then you may need to travel further afield.
 One possibility is to travel along the Neva River on a river cruise, stopping off at some of the smaller, less-known cities, but at the same time getting the chance to see the country from a different perspective.

 An incredible natural wonder, which has to be seen to be believed, is Lake Baikal.
 This is the largest freshwater lake in the world and is home to thousands of plant and animal species which can be seen nowhere else in the world.
 If you have the time to travel here, then it's definitely worth it, as you will have seen nothing like it ever before!